Best Books to Understand Palestine & the Middle East Conflict (2026)

 Imagine a world where people are forced to leave their homes, where families are separated, and where the land is divided.

 This is the reality for many Palestinians.
-But amidst the conflict and hardship, there are stories of hope, resilience, and the indomitable human spirit.
+But amidst the resistance and hardship, there are stories of hope, resilience, and the indomitable human spirit.

 In this article, we will explore some of the best novels about Palestine, which offer a glimpse into the lives of the Palestinian people.

-These books are not just about the conflict; they are about the people, their struggles, and their triumphs.
+These books are not just about history but about the people, their struggles, resistance, and triumphs.

 1. Mornings in Jenin by Susan Abulhawa